meta-llama/llama-cookbook/end-to-end-use-cases/coding/text2sql/fine-tuning/README.md

 # Enhancing Text-to-SQL with CoT: A Fine-Tuning Approach with Llama

-This folder contains scripts to generate datasets from the BIRD TRAIN set with and, for comparison, without CoT (Chain-of-Thought) and scripts to supervised fine-tune (SFT), as the first step, the Llama 3.1 8B model.
-We observed a **165% improvement on the fine-tuned model without CoT (accuracy 37.16%) and 209% with CoT (accuracy 43.37%) ** over the original model (accuracy 14.02%).

-Note: In this document, we will use "CoT" and "reasoning" interchangeably, although generally, reasoning encompasses a broader concept than CoT.
+CoT stands for Chain of Thought and we will use "CoT" and "reasoning" interchangeably here, although generally, reasoning encompasses a broader concept than CoT.

+This folder contains scripts to:

+* generate a dataset from the BIRD TRAIN set (with no CoT info) for supervised fine-tuning (SFT);
+* generate a dataset from the BIRD TRAIN set (with CoT info by Llama 3.3 70B) for SFT;
+* SFT the Llama 3.1 8B model with the generated datasets with different fine-tuning combinations: with or without CoT, using quantization or not,  full fine-tuning (FFT) or parameter-efficient fine-tuning (PEFT).

 ## SFT with the BIRD TRAIN dataset (No Reasoning)